Audible Subscription Plans & Prices: Which One Is Right For You?

 This article is a comprehensive review of all Audible subscription plans and their prices.
-Learn all the different membership levels and their cost comparison on a yearly, monthly, and price-per-audiobook-credit basis.
-[Last updated on Oct 5, 2018]
+Learn all the different membership levels and their cost comparison on a per-year, per-month, and price-per-audiobook-credit basis.
+[Last updated on Jan 3, 2021]

 What you will learn in this article:

 2. How to Get 3 Free Audiobooks

 3. All Audible Membership Plans & Audible Pricing

 5. How to Determine Which Option is Right for You?

 What you get from an Amazon Audible membership

 When you get an Audible Premium Plus membership, you get the following benefits: